guzart/enfig/README.md

 enfig
 =====

-Sets ENV values from a YAML file
+Sets ENV values from a YAML file.